NikoYandere/yanix-launcher/README.md

 On Arch Linux, you can use pacman to install the dependencies:

-`sudo pacman -S python-pygame python-requests tk wine pip && pip install playsound`
+`sudo pacman -S python-pygame python-requests tk wine python-pip && pip install playsound`

 Fedora